debrawolford/pokedex/README.md

 # Pokédex

 This aplication shows all the original 151 Pokemon and their abilities.
-Created using the [https://pokeapi.co/](Pokéapo).
+Created using the [link to https://pokeapi.co/](Pokéapi).

 ## Features